 Home solar can help New York State clean up its energy mix

-As of June 2022, more than 50% of New York State’s electricity generation came from natural gas, which is problematic in terms of air pollution and climate change.
+As of June 2023, more than 50% of New York State’s electricity generation came from natural gas, which emits 12 times more lifecycle emissions per kWh than rooftop solar.

 The upsides to going solar in New York State are clear:

 - Save big money on your electricity bill